 Soils that have little to no vegetation stand to be ripped apart.
 Nature takes no mercy on barren grounds.
 That is why weeds, trees and grasses populate so quickly.
 It is nature's defense against her own elements.
 It's important to quickly establish cover crops and Grass and Seed for Erosion Control on bare ground to protect it from erosion.

 Weeds have their place.
 When forests are timbered and land is cleared, it is a good practice to spread grasses, clovers and allow weeds to temporarily establish.
-These are situations where irrigation will not be in place, so choose a drought-tolerant plant.
+These are situations where irrigation will not be in place, so drought-tolerant plants are better.
 The focus is not on beauty but strictly on ground cover.
 This holds in soil nutrients and will reduce soil runoff from the site.
-Vegetation holds better than man-made contraptions, such as silt fencing.
+Plants hold better than man-made contraptions, such as silt fencing.

 Being well-versed in slope erosion control will serve you well and give your plants a fighting chance!

-Flat surfaces are relatively safe choices when planting seed, but if you are hoping to establish vegetation on steep slopes, you must be mindful of success rates on different grades.
+Flat surfaces are relatively safe choices when planting seed, but if you are hoping to establish crops on steep slopes, you must be mindful of success rates on different grades.
 In contour farming, crops are planted in rows level to the slope of the land on which they are planted as opposed to vertically.
 This can create reservoirs that help conserve rainwater and limit water running off.

-Anything steeper than a 25 percent grade will be difficult to establish a healthy root system on.
+Anything steeper than a 25 percent grade will be difficult to establish a healthy root system.
 Because of this, slope erosion control is especially important.
 At slopes greater than 25 percent, success rates diminish greatly.

 Knowing how to stop erosion on a steep hill is another important skill needed to establish healthy soil.
 A 3:1 slope ratio means that for every 3 feet of horizontal run, the vertical change is 1 foot.
 This grade will require special care.
 On a 2:1 slope ratio, only very large rocks (riprap) should be used to control the erosion.

 The slope length is also important in determining crop success.
-The longer the slope, the greater the gravitational pull of the water when it rains or experiences runoff.
-If you are planting on a long slope, consider building terraces to break up the runoff and prevent soil erosion.
-If you have questions about how to stop erosion on a hill, reach out to a specialist to learn more about your landscape’s specific needs.
+The longer the slope, the greater the gravitational pull of the water when it rains.
+If you are planting on a long slope, consider building terraces to break up the runoff and decrease erosion.

-There are many ways to reduce yard, garden or field plots, and most are quite simple.
+There are many ways to reduce yard, garden or field plot eroding, and most are quite simple.
 Slowing down the effects of natural elements, such as wind and heavy rain, is important.

 Since wind plays such an important role in the process, you should consider normal wind patterns and seek to establish windbreaks, such as planted trees and structures.
 Man-made berms can also be positioned in ways to “spoil” the wind up and over areas that need protection.

 The easiest and most effective way to prevent erosion is to create root systems through growing cover crops.
 If you're wondering, what is the most effective method to reduce water erosion on a farm field?, This is your answer.
 Strong plant root systems hold the soil and create stability beneath the surface.
 This is a farming method that does not remove the original vegetation from the ground.

-Mats, especially on steep grades and inclines, are another simple way to keep the soil in place.
+Mats, especially on steep grades and inclines, are another farming method used to reduce erosion on steep slopes.
 As the grade increases, consider the use of rocks or stone riprap to keep soil in place.
-Another effective erosion prevention method is contouring, or planting across a slope instead of vertically on it.
+Another effective prevention method is using contour lines, or planting across a slope instead of vertically on it.

 Planting cover crops is a planting technique that helps prevent soil erosion.
 When establishing cover crops, it is important to be aware of how you are preparing and maintaining the soil.
-There are many ways to prepare the soil and ensure that your seed takes root quickly to prevent soil erosion.
+There are many ways to prepare the soil and ensure that your cover crops take root quickly and combat erosion.
 Striking the right balance of carbon, nitrogen and oxygen will allow necessary microbes to flourish and feed your seed!
 Using cover crops in crop rotations helps ensure proper micro and macronutrients will be maintained in the soil so it can sustain life for as long as possible.

 No-till farming can also help by leaving more crop residue that protects ground from eroding forces.
-There are many ways to prevent erosion, but the most important is a healthy soil environment and root system.
+There are many ways to prevent soil erosion, but the most important is a healthy soil environment and root system.